THE PROJECT

 COMMUNICATION

-Throughout the next 5 years we aim to be as open and communicative as possible, ensuring that a regular dialogue is established and maintained with all who are touched by this project.
-Our Stakeholder Engagement Officer, Brian Burrows will be available to talk with landowners, gamekeepers, farmers and land managers while our two Community Outreach Officers, Philip and Rick will be on hand and active all across the South, presenting talks and events and engaging with communities from St Abbs to Stranraer.
+Over the past 7 years we aimed to be as open and communicative as possible, ensuring that a regular dialogue is established and maintained with all who are touched by this project.
+Our Stakeholder Engagement Officer, Brian Burrows has been available to talk with landowners, gamekeepers, farmers and land managers while our two Community Outreach Officers, Philip and Rick were always on hand and active across the South, presenting talks and events and engaging with communities from St Abbs to Stranraer.

 THE FUTURE